ASNA/SunFarm/docs/replacing-yesno-radio-button-groups.md

 ## Using Radio button Group fields with decimal fields

-`DdsRadioButtonGroupField` tagHelper is not limited `Char` fields.
-Just as we did for [Checkboxes in this Guide before]({{ site.rooturl }}/replacing-yesno-with-checkboxes/), if the field we want to present as a *group of radio buttons* is defined as a `Decimal`, we can still use it to *bind* to this tagHelper.
+`DdsRadioButtonGroupField` TagHelper is not limited `Char` fields.
+Just as we did for [Checkboxes in this Guide before]({{ site.rooturl }}/replacing-yesno-with-checkboxes/), if the field we want to present as a *group of radio buttons* is defined as a `Decimal`, we can still use it to *bind* to this TagHelper.

 More specifically, a field definition in the `Model`, such as: